Kwasow/Archipelago/.github/ISSUE_TEMPLATE/add_country.md

 assignees: ''
 ---

+Do you wish to be credited: [no/by GitHub username/by my real name]

 Please provide necessary details here or in the comments below, after opening the issue.
 For details take a look at the Wiki